Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN_standard/TN_Standard_Template_Redacted.md

 “Emergency Services" means those Covered Services furnished by a provider qualified to furnish emergency services, and which are needed to evaluate or treat an Emergency Condition.
-“Encounter Data" means Claim information and any additional information submitted by a provider under capitated or tisk-sharing arrangements for Health Services rendered to Members.
+“Encounter Data" means Claim information and any additional information submitted by a provider under capitated or risk-sharing arrangements for Health Services rendered to Members.
-"Encounter Rate" means the jug Rate that is all-inclusive of professional, technical and facility charges including evaluation and management, pharmaceuticals, routine surgical and therapeutic procedures, and diagnostic testing (including laboratory and radiology) capable of being performed on site.
+“Encounter Rate" means the ggg Rate that is all-inclusive of professional, technical and facility charges including evaluation and management, pharmaceuticals, routine surgical and therapeutic procedures, and diagnostic testing (including laboratory and radiology) capable of being performed on site.